yonaka66/risc-v-docs/arithmetic.md

 The **NOP** instruction is disassembled into <pre><code class="inline-code lang-asm">addi x0, x0, 0</code></pre> and does not perform any architectually visible change except for increasing the program counter.

 Since pseudo-instructions can be translated to more than one instruction, a distinct instruction format cannot be specified, instead it must be used according to the instruction formats of the underlying instructions.
-The ripes disassembled view can help with that.
+The Ripes disassembled view can help with that.